 - Chain Drive: Typically more affordable and highly durable, though slightly noisier.
 Best for detached garages.

-- Belt Drive: Quieter operation but a bit stauncher on the wallet.
+- Belt Drive: Quieter operation, but a bit steeper on the wallet.
 Great for attached garages or living spaces above.

-- Screw Drive: Require less maintenance but more suitable for stable climates like ours in South Oz!
+- Screw Drive: Requires less maintenance but is more suitable for stable climates like ours in South Australia!

 3. Smart Features